ibm-cloud-docs/vmwaresolutions/services/pio_ordering.md

 ## Before you begin
 {: #pio_ordering-before}

-Review the following information before you begin:
+Review the following information:

 * Ensure that the on-premises data center is connected to the {{site.data.keyword.cloud}} infrastructure.
-* The VMware vSphere versions that are supported on-premises are 6.5 and above.
+* The VMware vSphere versions that are supported on-premises are 6.5 and later.
 * The PrimaryIO HDM software is installed from the on-premises data center vCenter Server.
 * The HDM OVF can be downloaded to the on-premises data center for installation.